A TRIBUTE TO LT. ANNETTE ‘NETTIE’ MACDONALD, UNITED STATES ARMY NURSE IN WWII, CELEBRATING WOMEN’S HISTORY MONTH IN CANADA, OCTOBER 29, 2025

-“When I was a boy, I grew up playing at the residence of Lt.
-MacDonald, with her beloved great nephew Andrew MacDonald.
-Everyone affectionately referred to her as ‘Nettie.’
-Always under her watchful eye, she was a no nonsense lady and truly a force to be reckoned with.
+“When I was a boy, I often played at the residence of Lt.
+MacDonald, alongside her beloved great-nephew Andrew MacDonald.
+Everyone affectionately called her ‘Nettie.’
+Always under her watchful eye, she was a no-nonsense lady and truly a force to be reckoned with.

-“She had a constitution of steel.
-At the age of 82 and onward, she would drive Andrew to his hockey games all over Eastern Ontario, and would bring us to our Scouts meetings every week.
-After her passing in 1996, her sister Emilie stayed in her house until she reached 105 years of age, where she then moved into a senior citizens complex.
-Emilie passed away four months shy of her 110th birthday.
+"She possessed a constitution of steel.
+Even in her eighties, she would drive Andrew to hockey games across Eastern Ontario and ensure we attended our weekly Scouts meetings without fail.
+After her passing in 1996, her sister Emilie continued to live in the family home until the age of 105, later moving into a seniors’ residence, where she passed away just four months shy of her 110th birthday.

 — Stéphane Ouellette, President and CEO, MNCTP

-OTTAWA, TODAY – Mr. Stéphane Ouellette, President and Chief Executive Officer, Merchant Navy Commemorative Theme Project (MNCTP), paid tribute to WWII U.S. Army Nurse Lt.
-Annette ‘Nettie’ MacDonald, as part of celebrating Women’s History Month in Canada.
+OTTAWA, TODAY – Mr. Stéphane Ouellette, President and Chief Executive Officer of the Merchant Navy Commemorative Theme Project (MNCTP), paid tribute to Lieutenant Annette “Nettie” MacDonald, a Second World War U.S. Army Nurse and proud Canadian from Williamstown, Ontario, as part of Women’s History Month in Canada.

-Immediately after the attacks on Pearl Harbour, Lt.
-MacDonald joined the U.S. Army, and was sent to Britain in the spring of 1943.
-During the allied campaign in Western Europe (1944–1945), Lt.
-MacDonald served in Belgium, Holland, and Germany.
-For a brief period, during the Battle of the Bulge, Lt.
-MacDonald and other members of her unit were taken prisoners of war by the German Army.
-After her release, she was to be transferred to the Pacific theatre, however, Japan was shortly defeated thereafter, and instead returned to the United States on the same ship her father had returned to Canada at the end of WWI.
+Following the attack on Pearl Harbor, Lt.
+MacDonald enlisted in the U.S. Army and was deployed to Britain in 1943.
+She later served courageously across Belgium, Holland, and Germany during the Allied campaign in Western Europe.
+During the Battle of the Bulge, she and members of her unit were briefly taken prisoners of war by the German Army before being released.
+Lt.
+MacDonald was later assigned to the Pacific theatre but returned to the United States after Japan’s surrender—aboard the same ship her father had sailed home on after the First World War.

 After the war, Lt.
-MacDonald completed her Bachelors and Masters in Nursing (1953–54) at New York University.
-She later worked in various U.S. veterans’ hospitals.
-In 1968, Lt.
-MacDonald retired and purchased a home in Williamstown, where she remained until her passing on June 14, 1996.
+MacDonald completed her Bachelor’s and Master’s degrees in Nursing at New York University (1953–1954) and went on to serve in U.S. veterans’ hospitals, continuing her lifelong dedication to care and service.
+In 1968, she retired and returned to Williamstown, where she lived until her passing on June 14, 1996.

 Media Gallery